Kuwait Tower [OKKK_TWR]

 3.4.4 Separation Requirements

-Within the Kuwait Control Zone (CTR) the TWR Controller is responsible for ensuring adequate separation exists between all traffic, this includes vertically and laterally to ensure safe and efficient operation.
+Within the Kuwait Control Zone (CTR) the Tower Controller is responsible for ensuring adequate separation exists between all traffic, this includes vertically and laterally to ensure safe and efficient operation.

 3.4.4.1 Longitudinal Separation (Lateral)